eaasi/user-handbook/source/legacy/interface.rst

 Creating an Object Environment
 ------------------------------

-To create a derivative :term:`object environment` for easy emulated access to an Object, use the Objects overview and navigate to the details page of the desired Object.
+To create a derivative :term:`object environment <Content Environment>` for easy emulated access to an Object, use the Objects overview and navigate to the details page of the desired Object.

 Select an appropriate Base Environment in which to try running the Object from the list of recommended